Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86, according to his TV network

 When the “Clean Hands” corruption scandals of the 1990s decimated the political establishment that had dominated postwar Italy, Berlusconi filled the void, founding Forza Italia in 1994.

-His first government in 1994 collapsed after eight months when an ally who led an anti-immigrant party yanked support.
+His first government, also in 1994, collapsed after eight months when an ally who led an anti-immigrant party yanked support.
 But aided by an aggressive campaign that included mass mailings of glossy magazines recounting his success story, Berlusconi swept to victory in 2001.

 Shuffling his Cabinet occasionally, he stayed in power for five years, setting a record for government longevity in Italy.
 It wasn't easy.